James B. Craig: Craig's All-American performance in 1913

 Craig was also chosen by Walter Camp as an All-American in 1913.
-While Harvard's Charles Brickley was chosen for other All-American teams, Yost publicly proclaimed Craig as the best all around back in the country.
+While Harvard's Charles Brickley was chosen for other All-American teams, Yost publicly proclaimed Craig as the best all-around back in the country.
 Yost said: "Craig hits his man as hard as any player in the country and is one of the surest tacklers I have ever seen.
 When he hits a runner around the knees he throws him with such a jar that it usually takes all the spice out of him for the rest of the afternoon.
-Craig, although he weighs but 160 pounds, is also a better blocker than Brickley.
+Craig, although he weighs 160 pounds, is also a better blocker than Brickley.
 In intercepting forward passes I have never seen his equal, and what he can do in shooting through quick openings in the line and circling ends need not be dwelt upon.
-As far as scoring points goes, Brickley's toe makes him more valuable, but otherwise I wouldn't trade Craig for Brickley or any other back in the country.
+As far as scoring points goes, Brickley's toe makes him more valuable, but otherwise, I wouldn't trade Craig for Brickley or any other back in the country.
 Craig played wonderful football this year and was far better than last season or 1911."

 In 1929, former Michigan head coach and then University of Wisconsin–Madison athletic director, George Little spoke of Craig as an example of a team player.
 Little told how, at the end of the 1913 football season, after Craig had been named by Walter Camp as an All-American, Craig went to the room of one of his teammates and thanked this player for helping him make the All-American team.
 Craig said: "I couldn’t have carried the ball if you hadn’t done the blocking."
-Little said Craig "had ability, was clean in body, possessed an appreciation of the work of others and was not cocky.
+Little said Craig "had the ability, was clean in body, possessed an appreciation of the work of others and was not cocky.
 When you find one man with all these qualities, you may be sure he has everything necessary for success."